In Memory of our 3 Squadron

 Halfaya Sollum War Cemetery, Egypt.
 Plot 18, row F, grave number 4.

-On 19/11/40 at 1320 four 3 Squadron aircraft took off on a tactical reconnaissance.
-They were attacked, seven miles east of Rabia, by an estimated eighteen Fiat C.R.42s.
-Squadron Leader Heath in Gloster Gladiator II N5750 was shot down and crashed in flames.
+On 19/11/40 at 1320, four No.3 Squadron aircraft took off on a tactical reconnaissance.
+They were attacked, seven miles east of Rabia, by an estimated 18 Fiat C.R.42 fighters.
+In a swirling and confusing combat, Squadron Leader Heath, in Gloster Gladiator II N5750, was shot down and crashed in flames.
+There were no other pilot losses on either side, despite the fact that both the Italians and the Australians reported numerous further victory claims.

 Flight Lieutenant Charles Burton Gaden, service